Dollar in the doldrums as Washington woes drag on

 House Republicans said they would insist on deficit-reduction talks with Obama as a condition for raising the federal debt limit.

-Investors will also be keeping an eye on minutes of the Federal Reserve's September meeting, when the central bank caught markets offguard by maintaining its bond-buying stimulus program.
+Investors will also be keeping an eye on minutes of the Federal Reserve's September meeting, when the central bank caught markets off guard by maintaining its bond-buying stimulus programme.

 Given the current budget impasse and growing danger of the U.S. economy slipping back into recession, it would seem the Fed had acted with impressive foresight at the September 17-18 meeting.